Jackie Bradley Jr. Player Props: Royals vs. Blue Jays

-The Kansas City Royals and Jackie Bradley Jr., who went 0-for-3 last time in action, battle Jose Berrios and the Toronto Blue Jays at Kauffman Stadium, Monday at 7:40 PM ET.
+The Kansas City Royals and Jackie Bradley Jr., who went 1-for-2 last time in action, battle Kevin Gausman and the Toronto Blue Jays at Kauffman Stadium, Thursday at 2:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Twins.
+He had a one-hit performance in his most recent game (1-for-2) against the Blue Jays.

 Jackie Bradley Jr. Game Info & Props vs. the Blue Jays